OS grid reference

 Decoration is saved for the sanctuary, where the mosaics and marbles give a Byzantine feel.

-The rusty, rubble-slate construction includes a lean-to loggia with stone benches and pairs of round-headed, Romanesque windows and a unique bellcote-cum-chimney, which holds three bells that are rung by large wheel found in a shelter on the north side of the church.
+The rusty, rubble-slate construction includes a lean-to loggia with stone benches and pairs of round-headed, Romanesque windows and a unique bellcote-cum-chimney, which holds four bells that are rung by large wheel found in a shelter on the north side of the church.
 For many years, Bill Tilman, who climbed Everest in 1938, rang these tinkling bells at St Philip’s.

 Inside, St Philip’s (which is also known as Caerdeon Chapel) is quite simple.
 The walls are white-washed and bare.
 The pews are plain.
 Decoration has a Byzantine feel and is saved for the sanctuary.
 The east window, a Crucifixion by Kempe, was inserted in 1892 in memory of Samuel Holland.